AKC23/Net-Explorer/README.md

-Project Descriptions:

-Project Name: Net Explorer
-Project Type: Web browser
+Net Explorer is a web browser like Microsoft Edge written in Java.

-GUI toolkit: JavaFX
+Gui toolkit: JavaFX

 Features:
 - Home Button